 If need for family/medical leave is foreseeable, the employee is expected to apply for leave through the HR office.
 Written notice shall be given as soon as possible, but no later than 30 days prior to the beginning of the leave.
 If this is not possible, notice must be given as soon as practical.
-Employee Family/Medical Leave Request forms should be used when requesting leave and are available in the Human Resources folder in the Human Resources folder of the Faculty/Staff OneDrive.
+The Employee FMLA Leave Request form should be used when requesting leave and is available in the Human Resources folder of the Faculty/Staff OneDrive.